Philadelphia Workers’ Compensation Attorney

 - Nerve Damage

 - Soft Tissue Injuries

 What Benefits Does the Philadelphia Workers’ Compensation System Provide?

 The workers’ compensation system in Philadelphia provides a range of different benefits.
 The types of workers’ compensation benefits that may be available in your case must be analyzed by an experienced attorney, but will depend on the nature of your injury, and how you were financially and medically impacted as a result.
 Possible workers’ compensation benefits for injured workers in Philadelphia, or for their dependents in cases of fatal injury, include the following:

-- Medical Benefits – Serious injuries will require a doctor’s visit and follow-up care, at minimum.
+Serious injuries will require a doctor’s visit and follow-up care, at a minimum.
 Serious injuries may also require surgery, prescription drugs, and rehabilitative treatment.
 Workers’ compensation can cover these medical costs.